Bogdanp/personal-website/content/post/remember-internals.md

 ### Notarization

-This gave me an actual migraine.
 It took me a couple of hours to figure out how to get everything notarized.
-I had to enable App Sandboxing for both the frontend and the core application, figure out which (via trial and error) entitlements were necessary, realize that I needed a separate set of entitlements for the core application and that the `com.apple.security.inherit` entitlement, for whatever reason, doesn't let the subprocess inherit its parents entitlements, meaning that I had to also explicitly assign the core application the "Allow JIT" and "Allow Unsigned Executable Memory" entitlements, else the process would get killed with a `SIGINT` and a red herring error message about how the executable doesn't have a valid bundle identifier.
+I had to enable App Sandboxing for both the frontend and the core application, figure out via trial and error which entitlements were necessary, realize that I needed a separate set of entitlements for the core application and that the `com.apple.security.inherit` entitlement, for whatever reason, doesn't let the subprocess inherit its parents entitlements, meaning that I had to also explicitly assign the core application the "Allow JIT" and "Allow Unsigned Executable Memory" entitlements, else the process would get killed with a `SIGINT` and a red herring error message about how the executable doesn't have a valid bundle identifier.

 ### Would I do this again?